Jull3Hax0r/Jull3Hax0r/README.md

 <img src="https://jull3.net/htb.png">

   Hello.
-I am currently studying at Hack The Box Academy to take their certificate for pentesting.
+I am currently studying at Hack The Box Academy and doing some boxes to take their certificate for pentesting.
 Here I will post things mostly for my own sake, for example various bash scripts that might be good to have and later possibly my own tools.
 I mostly write in Python.

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀// Jull3Hax0R \\⠀⠀